vosonlab/vosonSML/cran-comments.md

 ## Re-submission
-In this version I have followed all of the fix recommendations:
+In this version the following recommended fixes were made:

 * Omitted "Tools for" from the DESCRIPTION title.
-* Omitted the LICENSE file from the DESCRIPTION and package build as we have no additional license restrictions.
+* Omitted the LICENSE file from the DESCRIPTION and package build as there are no additional license restrictions.

 ## Test environments
 * local MacOS X, R 3.5.1